Police Investigating Death of Fresno State Student at Fraternity

 “We are deeply saddened by this tragic news, and our hearts are broken for the student’s family and friends,” University President Joseph Castro said in the statement on Wednesday.

-It is not yet clear if the student was a member of the fraternity.
+A spokesperson for the Delta Sigma Phi national organization said the student was a friend of a fraternity member.

+“While the investigation continues, it is important to note that this was not connected to any chapter event and occurred during the school’s winter break,” the national fraternity said in a statement.
+“Our primary focus remains on supporting the family and friends of this young man during this difficult time, and we will continue to work closely with the university and law enforcement during its review.”

 The Fresno Police Department did not immediately respond to a request for comment.

 Fraternity-related deaths shook several universities last year, prompting many schools to suspend Greek life in an effort to combat hazing and dangerous drinking.